 A handful of recordings reveal the variety of interpretations that abound of this classic American tune.

 Leontyne Price recorded what may be the ultimate operatic version of this song, as shown in this performance at the White House in 1978.
 Price played the role of Bess during the 1952 revival tour by Belvins Davis and Robert Breen.
 The production visited several cities including Chicago, Pittsburgh, Washington, and even went on to Europe before returning to the US for a long run in New York.

 Nina Simone was known for several songs from Porgy and Bess.
 She recorded a haunting "I Loves You Porgy" just days after Martin Luther King Jr. was assassinated in a concert she dedicated to him.
 Her version of "Summertime" recorded live in 1959 at The Town Hall in New York is no less chilling.

-Billy Stewart recorded one of the most commercially successful versions of “Summertime,” which was #10 on the Billboard 100 in 1966.
-Stewart recorded for Chicago’s Chess Records playing backup for many R&B legends including Bo Diddley.
-This arrangement features a brass band, funky guitar, and Stewart’s signature scatting.
+Billy Stewart recorded one of the most commercially successful versions of "Summertime," which reached number 10 on the Billboard 100 in 1966.
+Stewart recorded for Chicago's Chess Records playing backup for many R&B legends including Bo Diddley.
+This arrangement features a brass band, funky guitar, and Stewart's signature scatting.

 The Walker Brothers created a "wall of sound" in their cover of "Summertime," which was featured on their second album Portrait in 1966.
 The track is distinctive because of Scott Walker's soulful baritone and the rich vocal harmonies that support him.